The Best Snow Blowers for Clearing Driveways

 When Old Man Winter blows into town, home improvement stores roll out their snow blower displays—rows of shiny red, blue, and yellow machines—tempting you to pull out your credit card and take one home.
 Before you invest in one, take the time to gain a better understanding of what to look for in a snow blower.
 Keep reading to learn which factors to consider, which features to seek out, and which snow blowers we’ve chosen as the very best for most homeowners.

-- BEST BUDGET PICK: WEN Snow Blaster Snow Thrower
+- BEST VALUE: WEN Snow Blaster Electric Snow Thrower

 - BEST FOR LIGHT DUTY: TACKLIFE Electric Snow Blower

-- BEST FOR MEDIUM DUTY: Snow Joe Cordless Snow Blower
+- BEST FOR MEDIUM DUTY: Snow Joe Battery-Powered Snow Blower

-- BEST FOR HEAVY DUTY: Briggs & Stratton Snow Thrower
+- BEST FOR HEAVY DUTY: Husqvarna Two-Stage Gas Snow Blower

 Key Considerations for Choosing the Right Snow Blower